Critical Analysis of Replacing Dark Matter and Dark Energy with a Model of Stochastic Spacetime: Acknowledgments

 \section{Acknowledgments}

 We thank Mordehai Milgrom for helpful discussion.
 We thank Jonathan Oppenheim and Andrea Russo for discussion.
-M.~P.~H.~ is supported in part by National Science Foundation grant PHY-2310572.
+M.~P.~H.~ is supported in part by National Science Foundation grants PHY-2310572 and PHY-2013953.
 A.~L.~ was supported in part by the Black Hole Initiative at Harvard University which is funded by grants from the John Templeton Foundation and the Gordon and Betty Moore Foundation.